Upper School Community

-There are six houses in the Upper School, each made up of students from grades nine through twelve.
+There are six houses in the all-girls Upper School, high grades 9-12, each made up of students from grades nine through twelve.
 The houses are named after significant Visitation landmarks, and each has a nickname and house color:

 - ANNECY, where the Visitation Order was founded in 1610 (Annecy Aces - red)

 - AURORA, another Visitation site in St. Paul (Aurora Falcons – pink)

 - GEORGETOWN, the first Visitation established in the United States in 1799 (Georgetown Bulldogs – blue)

 - SOMERSET, one of the first Visitation sites in St. Paul (Somerset Gators - green)

 - ST. LOUIS, for Visitation in Missouri (St. Louis Cougars – yellow)

 - WHEELING, after Visitation in West Virginia (Wheeling Inchworms – orange)